esmero/archipelago-documentation/docs/strawberryfield-formatters.md

 Once the page loads the `Default` View mode is automatically selected.
 However, because we are editing an object with the `Media type` `Photograph`, we need to edit the View mode `Digital Object Full View` since it is the *Default* View mode for this `Media type`.

-### How to find and configure which View mode is Default per Media type
+### ADO Type to View Mode Mapping Form

-The **ADO Type to View Mode Mapping** page tells the ADOs which View mode to use by default per Media type.
+The **ADO Type to View Mode Mapping** form tells the ADOs which View mode to use by default per Media `type`.
 You can find the ADO Type to View Mode Mapping Form at `~yoursite/admin/config/archipelago/viewmode_mapping`

 ![ADO Type to View Mode Mapping Form](images/ado-type-to-view-mode-mapping.png)